nowarp/nowarp.github.io/blog/2026-06-27-compiler-testing-part-2.md

 Some real-world findings were demonstrated to prove the feasibility of the approach implemented that way.

 ### Further work
 We did not consider high-level language constructs such as control flow, storage operations on mappings/arrays/structs, and anything beyond arithmetic and constants, to keep the scope minimal.
+Other things like overflow semantics and type widths are generalized by the tool leveraging Lean [polymorphism](https://leanprover.github.io/functional_programming_in_lean/getting-to-know/polymorphism.html).

 There are a couple of approaches to program generation and mutation which work well with the current work:
 1. Some control flow semantics could be integrated into the described pipeline (with known limitations).
 The easy wins are core Lean's `ite` and let-bindings; others are Moggi monads to express statement-level mutation.